 (d) conducting the correspondence of the Board;

 (e) filing the annual report of the Society and making any other filings with the registrar under the Act.

+6.14 The secretary or an assigned director at-large shall serve as the representative of the Society to the SER BCIT Student Chapter.

+6.15 The minimum term of office for the position of secretary will be two years.

+6.16 The secretary is obliged to attend a minimum of 75% of director meetings throughout any given calendar year.

 Absence of secretary from meeting

-6.6 In the absence of the secretary from a meeting, the Board must appoint another individual to act as secretary at the meeting.
+6.17 In the absence of the secretary from a meeting, the Board must appoint another individual to act as secretary at the meeting.